Architecture of Toronto: Industrial architecture

 The city of Toronto originally formed as a result of its good harbour, and the port was the source of the city's prosperity for most of its early history.
 The oldest parts of the city are thus by the harbour, with newer growth spreading out in all directions possible.
 Around the harbour grew up a belt of industrial structures, especially just east and west of downtown.
 These included massive facilities such as Gooderham and Worts whiskey distillery and Massey Ferguson's farm equipment factories.
-In the later half of the nineteenth century, the railways became Toronto's main connection with the outside world, and further industrial areas grew up around the freight lines, in areas such as Weston and East York.
+In the latter half of the nineteenth century, the railways became Toronto's main connection with the outside world, and further industrial areas grew up around the freight lines, in areas such as Weston and East York.

 In the 1970s, deindustrialization began to have a dramatic effect on Toronto.
 By the 1990s, almost all of the older factories by the waterfront were gone.
 Some of the newer facilities further north still remain, but are constantly disappearing.
-Many of the more historic industrial buildings have been converted into lofts and offices.
+Many of the more historic industrial buildings have been converted into lofts and offices with some becoming tourist destinations in their own right with stores and restaurants.
 Most have been demolished, and in their place, dozens of condominium towers have been erected by the lake shore.
 There are also still large stretches of abandoned industrial land in the Port Lands district and other parts of Toronto awaiting a redevelopment plan.